Budget and Performance

 performance relative to the resources used.
 The PAR satisfies the reporting requirements as outlined in Office of Management

 and Budget (OMB) Circular No. A-136.

-Udall Foundation FY 2016 Annual Performance Report
+Udall Foundation FY 2016 Performance and Accountability Report

 The FY 2017 Congressional Justification presents the Udall Foundation’s request for annual appropriations to Congress.